 Curnow has interviewed former U.S. President George W. Bush and his wife, Laura, as well as former U.S. President Bill Clinton.
 Separately, she has also spoken to former First Lady Michelle Obama, Oprah Winfrey and Archbishop Desmond Tutu.

 She has covered a wide range of stories from Africa such as the HIV/AIDS epidemic, the soccer World Cup, political scandals involving South African President Jacob Zuma and Boko Haram.
 She traveled extensively on the continent and reported from Zimbabwe on human rights abuses and corruption.

 Curnow started reporting for CNN in 2001 in London, covering stories like the death of Pope John Paul II from the Vatican, the South Asian tsunami and the London bombings in 2005.

 Before joining CNN, Curnow was a reporter for the BBC and for the South African Broadcasting Corporation.

-Curnow graduated with a master's degree in International Relations from Cambridge University.
-She born in Australia and raised in South Africa.
+Curnow is South African, and graduated with a master's degree in International Relations from Cambridge University.